robsignorelli/configify/README.md

  ## Setting Default Values

  It's quite common to want to have your Source fall back to a known default when it does not contain an explicit value for your key.
-You can use the `Fixed` source, which is simply backed by a map, to define those defaults.
+In Configify, you can actually define another Source to fall back to.